Brault Success Story

 Outcome and Results

 The biggest result was that, we not only found additional revenue, we actually beat the $2.2M annual projection and collected $2.5M in additional revenue that year.
-And because of Brault’s personalized training platform, the group’s performance also became more strategically focused, resulting in better metrics overall, but specifically more revenue for the practice and for each individual provider.
+And because of Brault’s personalized training platform, the group’s performance also became more strategically focused, resulting in better metrics overall, including more revenue for the practice and for each individual provider.

 Case Study Part II: Fast Forward One Year